 Having freely received, we freely give.

 We believe Jesus is a giver and not a taker.
-Not only has He given us life and breath, by His death and resurrection He defeated the sin that would rob us of both.
-So, when it comes to giving, we believe percentages are a thing of the past and obligation is the wrong approach.
+Not only has He given us life and breath, but by His death and resurrection He defeated the sin that would rob us of both.
+So, when it comes to giving, we believe percentages are a thing of the past, and obligation is the wrong approach.
 Giving is worship—and our worship is a response to the extravagant grace and glory of God.
 Our response isn’t to calculate how little we can return to Him, but to offer God everything as our only appropriate thanks for all we have and are in Jesus.

 By grace we are God’s children.
 That makes us family— brothers and sisters placed in a household called the Church.

 Church is different.
 And special.
 We are God’s people, alive because of His grace.
 We don’t pay our membership dues and then expect a certain return.
-We pitch all we have and are into the House, root our lives within our family and walk with each other through thick and thin.
+We pitch all we have and are into the House, root our lives within our family, and walk with each other through thick and thin.

 Me-ism fragments and dilutes the story we carry.
 We-ism triumphs and makes us strong.

 We want our bench to be deep and our brand to be Jesus.
 We believe everyone has a role to play and a story to tell.
-And we don’t always have to get credit for everything we do because of the One who sees it all rewards us all.
+We don’t always have to get credit for everything we do, because the One who sees it all rewards us all.